ezra-kutsvaira/SillyLibrary/README.md

-was trying to understand how static modifier works in Java
+was trying to understand how the static modifier works in Java